greendoescode/vlc-rpc/README.md

 ## Development
 In my opinion, development has reached its current limit with nothing else being wanted from uses.
-If you'd like to help out, you can just clean up code and help automatic testing of builds.
+If you'd like to help out, you can just clean up code and help setting up automatic testing of builds.